ronanren/ronanren/README.md

 - I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to make real projects ✨.

-- I'm currently into GIS Web Development in work-study program 🕸️.
+- I'm currently in the work-study program at Rennes Métropole in the GIS department 🕸️.

 ---